SimpleProgramming/springboot-redis-database-and-cache/README.md

 # Redis Database

-    For the Database, this example usesHashOperations.
+    For the Database, this example uses HashOperations.
 It is a redis construct, which can be used for reds hash operations.
     If you would like to see what are the different operations provided by spring data redis, please a look at the spring data redis documentation